jnozzi/cocoadev.com/markdown/CoreDataSavingIndividualChanges.md

 http://lists.apple.com/archives/cocoa-dev/2005/Apr/msg02231.html

-I've got it working with a single General/NSPersistentStoreCoordinator in the app delegate, then multiple General/NSManagedObjectContext objects (one per window).
+I've got it working with a single NSPersistentStoreCoordinator in the app delegate, then multiple NSManagedObjectContext objects (one per window).

-It's worth noting that this doesn't work properly with General/NSXMLStoreType.
+It's worth noting that this doesn't work properly with NSXMLStoreType.
 Committing changes from one an then another managed object context ends up with the first overwriting the second.
-It works OK with General/NSSQLiteStoreType though.
+It works OK with NSSQLiteStoreType though.